dfinity/portal/docs/developer-docs/backend/rust/1-infrastructure.md

 ## Overview

 When developing on the IC, there are currently two primary languages to build backend canisters with; Motoko and Rust.
-This guide provides an introduction to using Rust to developer backend canisters and covers the basic infrastructure of Rust canisters, as well as design considerations and observability.
+This guide introduces using Rust to develop backend canisters and covers the basic infrastructure of Rust canisters, as well as design considerations and observability.

 ## Rust CDK